House - buy or rent?

-And today, we would like to discuss one of the most age-old issues when it comes to housing.
+And today, we would like to discuss One of the most well-known issues when it comes to housing.

 House - rent or buy?

-It is important to note that the preference of one option over another is not only due to economic matters.
-There are other components such as peace of mind and so on.
-In this article, we will try to discuss them all.
+It is important to note that the preference for one option over another is not only due to economic matters.
+There are other components, such as peace of mind and so on.
+In this article, we will discuss them all.

-Below, we will review the pros and cons of each option and ultimately express our opinion on the subject.
+Below, we will review the pros and cons of each option and ultimately express our opinion on the matter.

-Ultimately, stability is one of the most essential things in life.
-And no element is more related to the concept of stability than your home (check out our article regarding the deep essence of "home").
+Ultimately, stability is one of the essential things in life.
+And no element is more related to the concept of stability than your home (check out our article regarding the deep essence of the "home" term).

-Anyone who has been in the situation knows the annoying feeling that at the end of the lease, your landlord comes to you and asks you to prepare for the eviction because his son is looking for an apartment or something, and he decided to live in the apartment you currently live in.
+Your landlord comes to you and asks you to prepare for eviction because his son is looking for an apartment or something, and he decided to live in the apartment you currently live in.

-This is doubly complicated when you have children studying in educational institutions close to your home, and you need to be reorganized on the subject of schools.
+It is doubly complicated when you have children studying in educational institutions nearby, and you also need to be reorganized on the subject of schools.

-A house you bought belongs to you, not to anyone else.
+A house bought by you belongs to you, not to anyone else.
 And no one can get you out of there for no reason.

 Stability is definitely a key factor